wfica/nn-project-muse/project.md

 ```

 ### Summary
-Clearly, after 5 epoch for `k = 1, 5, 10` for the EN-PL task the model works terribly badly, whreas for the EN-ES task the model works as stated in the paper.
+Clearly, after 5 epoch for `k = 1, 5, 10` for the EN-PL task the model works terribly badly, whereas for the EN-ES task the model works as stated in the paper.
-This significant difference might be caused by the fact that, compared to English or Spanish, there is an unnormous number of inflection rules in Polish.
+This significant difference might be caused by the fact that, compared to English or Spanish, there is an ennormous number of inflection rules in Polish.
+For example, the word 'mam' could be derived from any of these: 'mama' [the mother], 'mamić' [to beguile] or 'mieć' [to have].
+We suppose that there may not be any good linear relationship between Polish and English embeddings.

+We tried to improve the model performance on PL-EN translation task by changing Polish embeddings.
+First, using [Morfeusz](http://sgjp.pl/morfeusz/morfeusz.html.en) we mapped words form Polish Wikipedia to their uninflected forms.
+If there were multiple uninflected forms of a word then we chose the most frequent one (e.g., for 'mam' we chose 'mieć').
+Then, we used this corpora to train new Polish embeddings.
+They proved to train the model way better.

+TODO: dodać jakieś konkretne procenty

+To conclude, the paper is nicely written, the subject is interesting, the method gives good performance but there is still room for improvement.

+## Acknowledgments
+The authors thank Google for GCE Credits awarded through Google Cloud Platform Education Grants to the Neural Networks and Deep Learning course and to this project.

 ## Bonus